The Pro’s and Con’s of Chatbots on your e-commerce website

 They can’t improvise nor make calculated suggestions to the customer to solve their problem.

-It can be clinical: If your business prides itself on being warm and helpful, a chatbot service can come across as quite clinical and stiff in its responses.
+It can be clinical: If your business prides itself on being warm and helpful, a chatbot agency can come across as quite clinical and stiff in its responses.
 The lack of human connection can be a disadvantage and leave the customer unsatisfied.

 Complex chatbots can become expensive: If you are looking for a complex chatbot, you may need to invest in the higher segment of the cost graph.
 Some packages charge on usage, so you need to be sure of your needs before you do an initial setup, as this can be time-consuming and costly down the line.